f18m/cmonitor/README.md

 ```

 to produce in the `/home` folder a JSON with CPU/memory/disk/network stats for the container.
-Whenever you want you can either
+Whenever you want you can either:

 - inject that JSON inside InfluxDB (mostly useful for **persistent** containers that you want to monitor in real-time);
    this is not covered by this README;
 - use the `njmonchart` utility to convert that JSON into a self-contained HTML file (mostly useful for **ephemeral** containers);
    see below for practical examples.